-The District's Civil Rights Compliance Officer will coordinate the District's efforts to comply with and carry out its responsibilities under Title IX.
+The District's Title IX Coordinator(s) will coordinate the District's efforts to comply with its responsibilities under Title IX.
 This person will be appropriately trained and possess comprehensive knowledge about applicable federal and state laws, regulations, and policies.
 To the extent possible, the District will not designate an employee whose other job duties may create a conflict of interest, such as the athletic director.